iamseeley/go-forth/content/page/index.md

 - Clone the repository
 - Make sure you have Go installed
-- Run "go get" to install dependencies
+- When you run 'go build' dependencies will automatically be installed
-- To build use go
+- To build the static site run 'go build ./build/cmd/main.go' then './main build'
-- To run the dev server use
+- To start the dev server run 'go build ./build/cmd/main.go' then './main dev'

 ### Add Content